KasparEtter/ef1p/internet/index.md

 [authentication factor](https://en.wikipedia.org/wiki/Authentication#Authentication_factors)
 than handwritten signatures.
-While the security of handwritten signatures relies on something the signer does with their fine motor skills, the security of digital signatures relies on something the signer knows respectively has.
+While the security of handwritten signatures relies on something the signer does with their fine motor skills, the security of digital signatures relies on something the signer knows or rather has.
-(In theory, a private key is a piece of information and thus knowledge.
+In theory, a private key is a piece of information and thus knowledge.
-In practice, however, a private key is usually too big to remember and thus rather a piece of data that the user has.)
+In practice, however, a private key is usually too big to remember and thus rather a piece of data that the user has.
-Both types of signatures require that the signer assumes responsibility for the signed statements, which brings us to the next topic: public-key infrastructure.
+Since the private key is not inherent to the signer but rather chosen by the signer, digital signatures require that the signer assumes responsibility for the signed statements.
+This brings us to the next topic: public-key infrastructure.

 </details>